What Machine to Buy

 That's silly, right?
 The kind of shoes you should buy depend on where you walk.
 Maybe you don't need any.
 Same with your computer.

-Stop right here if you think you can use the computer without learning and maintaining it, or if you think it's going to be cheap or easy.
+Stop right here if you think you can use a computer without learning and maintaining it, or if you think it's going to be cheap or easy.
 If you're easily frustrated and give up when things get complicated, save yourself a lot of trouble and don't even start.
-Buy an iPad, or buy a big TV instead, and pay to have the store hook it up.
+Buy an iPad, or buy a big TV instead and pay to have the store hook it up.

 There's no sense in having a long discussion about what computer you might want, if you aren't going to spend enough money to get it.

-Less than $900 You can afford a Mac Mini, a monitor, keyboard, and mouse.
+You can afford a $462 M2 Mac Mini, plus a monitor, keyboard, and mouse.
+Fantastic machine.

 After you buy the computer, you've just begun to pay.
 You may spend more on attachments and software than on the basic system.